lgoyes/BookNotes/CodeComplete-SteveMcConnell.md

 #### Syntax Errors.

+* When your compiler reports a mysterious syntax error, look immediately before and after the error.
+* Compilers try to tell you exactly what's wrong, but compilers are dissembling little rascals, and you often have to read between the lines to know what one really means.
+* When your compiler generates a series of cascading error messages don't worry if you can't quickly find the source of the second or third error message.
+Fix the first one and recompile.
+* If you have a troublesome syntax error, remove part of the code and compile again.
+You'll either get no error (because the error's in the part you removed), get the same error (meaning you need to remove a different part), or get a different error (because you'll have tricked the compiler into producing a message that makes more sense).
+* Find misplaced comments and quotation marks:
+    * To find the extra comment or quotation mark, insert the following sequence into your code: `/*"/**/`.

 ### 23.3 Fixing a Defect

+* Before you fix a problem, make sure you understand it to the core.
+Triangulate the defect both with cases that should reproduce the error and with cases that shouldn't reproduce the error.
+* If you understand the context in which a problem occurs, you're more likely to solve the problem completly rather than only one aspect of it.
+* Before you rush to fix a defect, make sure that you've diagnosed the problem correctly.
+* Hurrying to solve a problem is one of the most time-ineffective things you can do.
+It leads to rushed judegments, incomplete defect diagnosis, and incomplete corrections.
+    * Relax long enough to make sure your solution is right.
+Don't be tempted to take shortcuts.
+It might take more time, but it will probably take less.
+* Before you begin fixing the defect, be sure to archive a version of the code that you can return to later.
+* The focus should be on fixing the underlying problem rather than wrapping it in programming duct tape.
+    * Fixes might not work most of the time.
+Initialization defects are, by definition, unpredictable.
+    * Fixes are unmaintainable, when code is special-cased to work around errors, the special cases become the code's most prominent feature.
+    * Computers are good at prodictable, systematic calculations, but humans are better at fudging data creatively.
+* Don't change code randomly.
+That's voodoo programming.
+The more different you make it without understanding it, the less confidence you will have that it works correctly.
+* Make one change at a time.
+* Check your fix.
+Use an automated suite of regression tests in JUnit.
+* When you encounter an error that wasn't exposed by your test suite, add a test case to expose the error so that it won't be reintroduced later.
+* Look for similar defects.

 ### 23.4 Psychological Considerations in Debugging.

 #### How "Psychological Set" Contributes to Debugging Blindness

+* People expect a new phenomenon to resemble similar phenoma they've seen before.
+    * You see what you expect to see and thus overlook differences.
+* What does sychological set have to do with debugging?
+    1. Good programming practices help structure the programming backgrorund so that likely defects appear as variabtions and stand out.
+    2. Programmers who debug most effectively mentally slick away parts of the program that aren't relevant during debugging.

 #### How "Psychological Distance" Can Help.

+* Psychological distance can be defined as the ease with which two items can be differentiated.
+    * As you debug, be ready for the problems caused by insufficient psychological distance between similar variable names and between similar routine names.
+    * As you construct code, choose names with large differences so that you avoid the problem.

 ### 23.5 Debugging Tools

 #### Source-Code Comparators

+* If you make several changes and need to remove some than can't quite remember, a comparator can pin point the differences and job your memory.

 #### Compiler Warning Messages

+* Set your compiler's warning level to the highest, pickeiest level possible and fix the error it reports.
+* Treat warning as errors.
+* Set a standard that requires everyone on your team to compile code using the same compiler settings.

 #### Extended Syntax and Logic Checking

+* The lint utility pain stakingly checks for use of uninitialized variables and similar subtle problems.

 #### Execution Profilers.

+* A few minutes spent studying a prorgam profile can uncover some surprising (and hidden) defects.
+* Examine the output of an execution profiler to satisfy yourself that your program spends a reasonable amount of time in each area.

 #### Test Framework / Scaffolding

+* Pulling out a troublesome piece of code, writing code to test it, and executing it by itself is often the most effective way to exorcise the demons from an error-prone program.

 #### Debuggers

+* The debugger isn't a subtitute for good thinking.
+But, in some cases, thinking isn't a subtitute for a good debugger either.
+The most effective combination is good thinking and good debugger.

 ## 24. Refactoring

 ## 25. Code-Tuning Strategies

 ## 26. Code-Tuning Techniques

 ## 27. How Program Size Affects Construction

 ## 28. Managing Construction

 ## 29. Integration

 ## 30. Programming Tools

 ## 31. Layout and Style

 ## 32. Self-Documenting Code

 ## 33. Personal Character

 ## 34. Themes in Software Craftsmanship

 ## 35. Where to Find More Information